Xfinity speed test

 If you’re getting speeds less than 80% of the advertised speeds in your Xfinity internet plan with a wired connection, or significantly less than 50% over a Wi-Fi connection, there may be a few ways to try improving your speeds.
 When using a wired connection, upgrading your Xfinity modem may help boost speeds.
 For your Wi-Fi speeds, try these common ways to boost your Wi-Fi speeds.

 Of course, a sure-fire way to boost internet speeds is to upgrade to a faster internet plan.
 Xfinity offers internet download speeds up to 2,000 Mbps in some areas.
-See what internet speeds are available from Xfinity and other providers in your area with Allconnect.
+Click “Shop plans” to see what internet speeds are available from Xfinity and other providers in your area.